-- Units, Frequency, & Duration: The service is experimental/investigational. - Criteria for Subsequent Requests: The service is experimental/ investigational. - Recommended Clinical Approach1-5: Vertebral body tethering uses hardware such as screws and cords that are implanted near the curved area of a spine with scoliosis.
+- Units, Frequency, & Duration: This service is unproven and not medically necessary. - Criteria for Subsequent Requests: This service is unproven and not medically necessary. - Recommended Clinical Approach1-5: Vertebral body tethering uses hardware such as screws and cords that are implanted near the curved area of a spine with scoliosis.
 The cords are tightened, thereby purported to straighten the spine.
-The procedure requires only small incisions, and devices are available for pediatric5 and adult patients.3 - Exclusions: This policy addresses vertebral body tethering for scoliosis.
+The procedure requires only small incisions, and devices are available for pediatric and adult patients. - Exclusions: This policy addresses vertebral body tethering for scoliosis.
 There may be unique clinical scenarios where this procedure is considered medically necessary and supported by the medical literature (i.e., "off-label use").